What is Reflex Action?

-Most of the common reflexes are a response to all the well trained, accumulated knowledge of caution that we have internalized.
+Most of the common reflexes are a response to all the well-trained, accumulated knowledge of caution that we have internalized.
 It could be anything and ranges from the reflex action of abruptly withdrawing the hand as it comes in contact with an extremely cold or hot object.
 This action is termed as the reflex action.
-It has a subtle relation with instinct.
+It has a subtle relation to instinct.

-Action of the Neurons
+The Action of Neuron

 Two neurons dominate the pathway, afferent nerves (receptor) and the efferent nerves (effector or excitor).

 - Firstly, it begins with receptor detecting the stimulus or a sudden change in the environment, where the instinct again has a role to play.
 The stimulus is received from a sensory organ.